-Spouses domiciled in this state may:

-(1) partition or reclassify property to which this [act] applies or waive a right granted by this [act] only in a record that is signed by both spouses; or

-(2) waive a right granted by this [act] only by complying with the laws applicable to that

-39 otherwise would be enforceable for a waiver of a spousal right under the law of this state.
+- Spouses domiciled in this state may: - 33 (1) partition or reclassify property to which this [act] applies only in a record signed by - 34 both spouses; or - (2) waive a right granted by this [act] only by complying with the laws applicable to - waive a spousal right under the law of this state.

 This Section specifies the necessary form or procedure for a partition or reclassification of property or waiver of rights under the act once the spouses have moved to the enacting state.

+Comment

-This section requires that both spouses sign a record agreeing to any partition or reclassification, or waiver.
+This section requires that both spouses sign a record agreeing to any partition or reclassification.
 Both the terms "sign" and "record" are defined in Section 2 of this act.
-In eivil lawcommunity property jurisdictions, the change or reclassification of property acquired during marriage is known as "transmutation."
+In community property jurisdictions, the change or reclassification of property acquired during marriage is known as "transmutation."
 As noted by scholars, "[t]he law in many community property states has moved toward requiring married couples to spell out their intentions regarding their property in writing."
 Charlotte Goldberg, Community Property 239 (2014).
 See, e.g., Cal.
 Fam Code § 852(a) ("A transmutation of real or personal property is not valid unless made in writing by an express declaration that is made, joined in, consented to, or accepted by the spouse whose interest in the property is adversely affected."); Idaho Code § 32-917 ("All contracts for marriage settlements must be in writing and executed and acknowledged or proved in like manner as conveyances of land are required to be exercised and acknowledged or proved."); Hoskinson v.
 Hoskinson, 80 P.3d 1049 (2003).

-Moreover, in addition to the form required by this Section, any partition, reclassification, or For a waiver of rights under this act, the parties must also meet comply the standards for enforceability of a waiver of spousal rights under the law of this state.
+For a waiver of rights under this act, the parties must comply the standards for enforceability of a waiver of spousal rights under the law of this state.
 Under the law of many states, a waiver of spousal rights is governed by the Uniform Premarital Agreement Act (1983).
 More recently, the Uniform Law Commission has promulgated the Uniform Premarital and Marital Agreement Act (2012).
 Section 9 of that act requires, among other things, that a waiver not be involuntary or executed under duress, that a party have access to independent legal representation, and that a party have had adequate financial disclosure.
 Unif.
 Premarital & Marital Agr.
 Act. § 9.